Leadership and Service Awards

 This award is presented annually by the Student Government Association in recognition of one student who has made a lasting impact on the Saint Louis University community, has exemplified the ideals of servant leadership and has demonstrated an outstanding commitment to student life in the spirit of the Jesuit mission.

 Mary A. Breummer Award

 This award is presented annually by the Student Government Association in recognition of one member of the faculty, staff or administration that has made a lasting impact on the Saint Louis University community and has exemplified a dedication to advancing the student experience.

 The Bill Nordmann Community Service Award

-The Phil Lyons Outstanding Staff Adviser Award
+The Phil Lyons Outstanding Staff Advisor Award

-The Phil Lyons Outstanding Staff Adviser Award is given to the student organization staff adviser who has demonstrated an ongoing commitment to the organization through investments of time and energy, who has impacted the student members in a significant way and who has been a role model as members grow in their involvement in the organization.
+The Phil Lyons Outstanding Staff Adviser Award is given to the student organization staff advisor who has demonstrated an ongoing commitment to the organization through investments of time and energy, who has impacted the student members in a significant way and who has been a role model as members grow in their involvement in the organization.